magnuen2k/PGR203-Exam/README.md

 4. Go to `localhost:8080` to interact with the server.

 ## Work process
-We have been working exclusively over GitHub and Discord while sharing screens.
+We have been working exclusively over GitHub and Discord while sharing screens and observing each other.
+We have also been doing some ping pong programming and quite a bit of test driven development for some of the more challenging parts that was outside of the syllabus.
-Making GitHub issues has been key to our working method and has kept us focused on the task.
+Making GitHub issues has been a major key to our working method and process, and has kept us focused on the task.
+Commit logs does not necessarily indicate the process and all the member has been involved in most of the code.
-Committing has been done sporadically and not 100% ping pong style.
-The reason behind this is that our work flow has been a lot petter this way, when swapping between screens on discord while doing the ping pong programming was a bit of a hassle, and it reduced the time spent on solving problems/ being stuck by a lot.
-The time spent on research also dropped, when the combined knowledge was greater and therefore reduced the need for research.
+The reason behind this is that it has been helping out our work flow and utilizing the time most efficient, when swapping between screens on discord while doing the ping pong programming was somewhat less pleasing, when there has been stability issues on both the discord servers and our individual ISP's.
+The way we have been working has reduced the time spent on solving the different issues and gathering information to a minimum, and it has given us way more freedom and time to develop the functionality and code.
+We have had a lot of conversations during the project and have been able to learn from each other.
+In many situations it has been great to have more than two eyes looking at the code, and analyzing the functionality, to make the best of it and to make the code more readable and understandable for a third party such as the person grading the exam.

 ## Things learned while working like this
 -The usage of GitHub issues has made it way more easy to stay on point and not get too distracted.